zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 Study was conducted using a real production workload used for monitoring Uniswap prices

 - We used 6 Enterprise level QuickNode Ethereum Mainnet endpoints for this test.
-- We took 190k samples ran over several weeks using our Adaptive algorithm, using T-digest to calculate the median.
+- We took 190k samples ran over several weeks using our Adaptive algorithm, using T-Digest to calculate the median.
-- We used a 20 sample round-robin sampling using T-digest.
+- We used a 20 sample round-robin sampling using T-Digest.
 - We used our max-block procedure to ensure that we were always using the most up-to-tip-of-chain endpoints for our samples.